 An undergraduate major in logistics prepares the next generation of supply chain and logistics professionals, who will contribute to their organization’s ability to compete in the global marketplace, and will add value to the execution of excellent supply chain strategies.
 The USF College of Business & Health Administration program provides students with broad knowledge of business strategies and methods and a focus on logistics skills and specialized knowledge.
 Projects and work experiences complement the classroom and online activities.
 The specialized knowledge is significant to potential employers who consider supply chains key to their success.
 Internships are available in parallel with the course work.

-People in the field of logistics might work as a manager of logistics, import export specialist, distribution manager or supply manager.
+People in the field of logistics might work as a manager of logistics, import export specialist, distribution manager, international transportation specialist, purchasing manager or supply chain manager.
 Many firms in the area such as DSC, Walmart, Home Depot, Union Pacific Railways, Caterpillar, Exel or international national firms like DHL, Maersk or OOCL need these professionals.